 set_interval(function, ms, *args)

-Here you could see an example where it is used set_interval and cancel_interval:
+Here you could see an example where it is used import time

 from browser import document as doc